kuu/gulp-ro/readme.md

 ---
 #### `end(options)`
-Creates a transform stream that converts a vinyl of `KontainerElement` object stream into a vinyl of buffer stream
+Creates a transform stream that converts a vinyl of `KontainerElement` object stream into a vinyl of buffer

 ##### params
 | name | type | description |